darrenjw/djwhacks/scala/scalajs-test/Readme.md

 # Minimal ScalaJS app

+There is a `Makefile` in here, but ...

 Build with:

 ```bash
 sbt fastOptJS
 ```

-then point browser at `./target/scala-2.12/classes/index.html`
+then point browser at `./target/scala-2.13/classes/index.html`

 Note that this HTML file gets copied from `src/main/resources/`.